calebclayreagor/DELAY/README.md

                    --max_lag 5 \
                    --nbins_img 32

-# To finetune on full ground truth (only suitable if finetuning DELAY on scRNA-seq data)
+# To fine-tune on full ground truth (only suitable if fine-tuning DELAY on scRNA-seq data)
 python RunDELAY.py --global_seed 1010 \
                    --do_training False \
                    --do_predict True \